ryanelian/instapack/books/dev-spa-angularjs.md

 The above directives will render the tag if parameter condition evaluates to [truthy](https://developer.mozilla.org/en/docs/Glossary/Truthy) (or [falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) for `ng-hide`).

 The difference between [`ng-if`](https://docs.angularjs.org/api/ng/directive/ngIf) and [`ng-show`](https://docs.angularjs.org/api/ng/directive/ngShow) / [`ng-hide`](https://docs.angularjs.org/api/ng/directive/ngHide), is the former **erases** the DOM tree when not displaying the element, while the latter uses CSS `display: none` property.

-`ng-if` can be used to reduce memory usage by reducing the amount of hidden elements in the application.
+- `ng-if` can be used to reduce memory usage by reducing the amount of hidden elements in the application.
-However, `ng-show` / `ng-hide` should be used when recreating the DOM tree is slow (e.g. expensive initialization logic in nested components' controllers).
+- `ng-show` / `ng-hide` should be used when recreating the DOM tree is slow (e.g. expensive initialization logic in nested components' controllers).

 ```html
 <div ng-switch="me.value">